Moss' logic for ordered coalgebras: Moss' logic for ordered coalgebras

-The semantics for the modality $\nabla$ is indeed well defined: in the inductive process of defining the relation $\Vdash$ we use that relation lifting commutes with restrictions (see Definition~\ref{def:operations-on-relations} and Example~\ref{ex:lifting_prop}).
-In particular, to compute the lifted relation it is enough to have $\Vdash$ restricted to bases of $\alpha$ and $c(x)$ defined previously.
+The semantics of nabla is indeed well defined: in the inductive process of defining the relation $\Vdash$ we use the fact that relation lifting commutes with restrictions (see Definition~\ref{def:operations-on-relations} and Example~\ref{ex:lifting_prop}).
+In particular, to compute the lifted relation it is enough to have $\Vdash$ restricted to the base of $\alpha$, whose semantics has been defined previously.
+Unravelling this yields the following simplification, using the lifted restricted relation ${\Vdash}(-,\base(\alpha)-)$: Let $\monoInline{\base(\alpha)}{Z}{\Lang}$ and $z\in Z$ be the unique element with $T^\partial\base(\alpha)(z) = \alpha$.